-I hope to reveal a few lesser known methods by which a photographer can make money and find work.
+With the help of this post, you should be able to start earning money from your photography, as soon as today if everything goes to plan.
+I hope to reveal a few lesser known ways that a photographer can make money and find work.
 Whether you’re finally getting around to setting up a portfolio, or struggling to find the work you’re ready for, this post should help you out.

 1 – Sell Prints

 If you’re any good at photography (and I’m sure you are, if you’re following this site), and you take a lot of photos, then there’s a good chance that you’ve taken some really good ones by now, so good in fact that people are going to want to buy them.
 So why not sell them?
 This can be very easy to do and inexpensive, or slightly more difficult, depending on which you choose.
 Obviously the easiest way for anyone to sell prints is to sell them online through a third-party seller, who will do all of the legwork, processing the order, printing and sending out the photos, and providing you with a commission.
 There’s no reason why you can’t go through all your best photos right now, and upload them to a site such as ImageKind and start earning money from the prints you sell.

 Another way, which is a little bit harder, is to print them yourself and sell them through shops and restaurants.
 Say for example you’ve taken plenty of nice photos from your area, you could approach a cafe or a restaurant, and come to an arrangement where they display and sell your photos, and all you have to do is print them and give them a commission – they get artwork, you get money.
 At the very least, you will have your photos displayed to thousands of people.
 Have you ever been to a restaurant and seen artwork hanging up with a price on it?
 That’s what that is all about.

 2 – License through Flickr & Getty Images